braindef/word-stats/readme.txt

 It extends the info area of the post edit form with these live stats:

-* Relevant keywords; common words can be blacklisted in the settings page.
+* Relevant keywords; common words can be blacklisted with regular expressions in the settings page.
 * A more accurate word count.
 * Color coded readability tests: Automated Readability Index, Coleman-Liau Index and LIX.
 * Total characters, alphanumeric characters, words and sentences.